Skip to main content

 Status of Fulfillment by SMO

-The Law on Statutory Audit and Organization of the Accountancy Profession No. 10091 (first issued in 2009, amended in April 2016, and amended again in January 2025) states that the responsibility for conducting quality assurance (QA) reviews of statutory audits is vested with the Public Oversight Board (POB), with an option to delegate QA reviews of audits of non-public interest entities (PIEs) to the Albanian Institute of Authorized Chartered Auditors (IEKA).
-In 2025, authority was delegated to IEKA to conduct reviews of non-PIEs.
-IEKA has appointed two inspectors who have attended seminars held by the World Bank together with the inspectors of the POB.
+The Law on Statutory Audit and Organization of the Accountancy Profession No. 10091, as amended, establishes a mandatory quality assurance (QA) review system under the oversight of the Public Oversight Board (POB), with authority to delegate reviews of non-public interest entities to the Albanian Institute of Authorized Chartered Auditors (IEKA).
+In 2025, the POB delegated responsibility to IEKA to conduct QA reviews of non-public interest entity audits.

 Current Status: Review & Improve